 7 Average Session Duration Statistics For eCommerce Stores

 Session duration is a key metric that reveals how long visitors stay on your eCommerce website.
 This valuable data helps marketers understand customer behavior and improve website performance.
-The average session duration for eCommerce visitors is 2 minutes and 3 seconds, making it a critical benchmark for measuring user engagement.
+According to First Page Sage, the average session duration for eCommerce visitors is 2 minutes and 3 seconds, making it a critical benchmark for measuring user engagement.

 1) Average session duration in eCommerce typically ranges from 1 to 3 minutes.

 The time visitors spend on eCommerce websites is surprisingly brief.
-Data shows that average session duration in eCommerce typically falls between 1-3 minutes across most online stores.
+Data shows that average eCommerce sessions typically fall between 1-3 minutes across most online stores.

 B2C eCommerce sites see visitors staying for about 92 seconds on average, while B2B eCommerce platforms experience slightly shorter sessions at around 78 seconds.